Machine Unlearning: A Comprehensive Survey: Background

-In machine learning, the bayesian variational inference is used to approximate difficult-to-compute probability densities via optimization.
-In this part, we revisit the VI framework \cite{blei2017variational} that learns approximate posterior model parameters $\theta$ using Bayesian Theory \cite{bernardo2009bayesian}.
-Given a prior belief $p(\theta)$ of an unknown model and a complete data trainset $D$, an approximate posterior belief $q(\theta | D) \sim p (\theta | D)$ can be optimized by minimizing the Kullback–Leibler divergence (KLD) \cite{joyce2011kullback}, $\text{KL}[q(\theta | D) || p(\theta | D)]$.
-The KLD is a type of statistical distance to measure how one probability distribution $q(\theta | D)$ differs from another probability distribution $p(\theta | D)$.
+\textbf{Bayesian Variational Inference.} In machine learning, the Bayesian variational inference is used to approximate difficult-to-compute probability densities via optimization \cite{kingma2014auto,blei2017variational}.
+We revisit the variational inference framework that learns approximate posterior model parameters $\theta$ using Bayesian Theory in this part.
+Suppose a prior belief $p(\theta)$ of an unidentified model and a complete data trainset $D$, an approximate posterior belief $q(\theta | D) \sim p (\theta | D)$ can be optimized by minimizing the KLD \cite{joyce2011kullback}, $\text{KL}[q(\theta | D) || p(\theta | D)]$.
+KLD measures how one probability distribution $q(\theta | D)$ differs from another probability distribution $p(\theta | D)$.
 However, it is intractable to compute the KLD exactly or minimize the KLD directly.
-Instead, the evidence lower bound (ELBO) \cite{blei2017variational} was proposed to be maximized, which is equivalent to minimize KLD between the two probability distributions.
-ELBO follows directly from $log(p(D))$ subtracting $\text{KL}[q(\theta|D) || p(\theta | D)]$, where the log marginal likelihood $log(p(D))$ is independent of $q(\theta| D)$.
-Since $\text{KL}[q(\theta|D)|| p(D|\theta)] \geq 0$, the ELBO is a lower bound of $log(p(D))$.

-In general training situations, ELBO is maximized using stochastic gradient ascent (SGA).
-The primary process is approximating the expectation $\mathbb{E}_{q(\theta|D)}[log(p(D|\theta)) + log (p(\theta)/q(\theta|D))]$ with stochastic sampling in each iteration of SGA.
+Instead, the evidence lower bound (ELBO) \cite{kingma2014auto} was proposed to be maximized, which is equivalent to minimize KLD between the two probability distributions.
+ELBO follows directly from $\log(p(D))$ subtracting $\text{KL}[q(\theta|D) || p(\theta | D)]$, where $\log(p(D))$ is independent of $q(\theta| D)$.
+The ELBO is a lower bound of $\log(p(D))$ as $\text{KL}[q(\theta|D)|| p(D|\theta)] \geq 0$.
+In general training situations, ELBO is maximized using stochastic gradient ascent (SGA) \cite{kingma2014auto}.
+The primary process is approximating the expectation $\mathbb{E}_{q(\theta|D)}[\log(p(D|\theta)) + \log (p(\theta)/q(\theta|D))]$ with stochastic sampling in each iteration of SGA.
 We can use a simple distribution (e.g., the exponential family)to approximate computational ease posterior belief $q(\theta |D)$.
-When dealing with complex distribution whose density cannot be evaluated, we can maximize the ELBO with adversarial training by alternating between estimating the log-density ratio $log(p(\theta)) /q(\theta|D) $ and maximizing the ELBO \cite{yu2019implicit}.